 Yes.
-When J.D.'s grandparents moved there from a picturesque mountain town in Northern Kentucky, they were leaving behind coal country for the hope of a better life.
+When J.D.'s grandparents moved there from a picturesque mountain town in Eastern Kentucky, they were leaving behind coal country for the hope of a better life.
 The Hillbilly Elegy true story reveals that by the time J.D. was born, Middletown's steel mill was no longer thriving and the town was gradually heading toward economic despair.

 No. In the film, a day before interviewing for a summer associate job that could fund his next semester, J.D.
 Vance is called home to deal with his mother who has just survived a heroin overdose.
 As stated in the prior question, in his memoir, Vance does talk about getting a call from his sister Lindsay toward the end of law school at Yale.
 However, he didn't go home until several weeks later, after graduation.
 J.D. went home to help get his homeless mother off the street and back on her feet.
 Him rushing home and potentially losing a law clerk job appears to be fictional.